troutstick/troutstick.github.io/_posts/2021-10-17-teaching_rust.markdown

 through *Introduction To Computer Science* courses and wondering if there's another way.

+## Functional Programming: An Arcane Art

-UC Berkeley's Introductory CS course, CS61A, instilled in me a vision of the greener grass on the other side.
+UC Berkeley's introductory CS course, CS61A, instilled in me a vision of the greener grass on the other side.
 Unlike many of my classmates,
 I enrolled in it without having printed a single